syncfusion-content/winui-docs/winui/Kanban/Getting-started.md

 control: SfKanban
 documentation: ug
 ---

-# Getting Started with WinUI Kanban (SfKanban)
+# Getting Started with WinUI Kanban Control

-This section provides an overview of working with WinUI Kanban and a step-by-step guide to configuring and using it effectively in your application.
+This section provides a quick overview of how to get started with the WinUI Kanban control (SfKanban) for WinUI and a walk-through to configure the WinUI Kanban control in a real-time scenario.
+Follow the steps below to add WinUI Kanban control to your project.

 ## Creating an application with WinUI Kanban